Debit VS Credit Transactions: The Complete Small Business Guide

 From a consumer’s perspective, the difference between credit and debit transactions is easy to understand.
 For a merchant, the differences run deeper and are less commonly understood.

 Both transaction methods result in the merchant getting the money within the same timeframe.
 However, the cost of processing the two kinds of transactions can be quite different.
-Combine this with the fact that customers can choose between credit and debit after swiping/dipping/tapping their card regardless of whether the card in question is a credit or debit card, and you have a lot to consider as a merchant.
+Combine this with the fact that customers can choose between credit and debit after swiping/dipping/tapping their card, regardless of whether the card in question is a credit or debit card, and you have a lot to consider as a merchant.

 Read on to learn more about the differences between credit and debit transactions and what these differences mean for your business.
+And stop by our post on small business-friendly credit card processors to find the right provider for your business.

 Table of Contents